tvaneerd/today/nov26_static_globals.md

 #### P.S.

-Once upon a time, a non-static `func()` inside an anonymous namespace _was still an exported/mangled symbol_.
+Once upon a time, a non-static `func()` (or variable) inside an anonymous namespace _was still an exported/mangled symbol_.
 It was never _found_ by another cpp file, because it was mangled with a unique garble of stuff to represent the anonymous namespace.
 But it was still there taking up space (and very very very slightly making linking slower).

 Anyhow that no longer happens.